Positive Bloom is an Amazon Associate and we earn from qualifying purchases through these links at no extra cost to you.

 Read on for detailed destruction methods below, and get rid of any annoying pokeweed!

-1. Use You Hands
+1. Use Your Hands

 First, we are going to start off with the easiest method, and that is by using your hands; hence, you won’t be needing any special gardening equipment (other than a pair of gloves and goggles for eye protection).

 If you were wondering why we need goggles, it’s because sometimes the pokeweed sap can burst and cause eye irritation.
+Gloves are a must since pokeweed is poisonous to touch.

 The picking process is similar to picking carrots: you simply grab the plant by its base and pull it out straight.
 Once you see taproots and thin roots, you’ll know you have done it correctly.